Canada: What It Is, What It Can Be

 Suzanne Fortier, President, Natural Sciences and Engineering Research Council

-Roger Martin is Dean, Premier’s Research Chair in Productivity and Competitiveness, and Professor of Strategic Management at the Rotman School of Management at the University of Toronto.
+Roger Martin is Academic Director at Martin Prosperity Institute, professor emeritus of Strategic Management, and former Dean at the Rotman School of Management at the University of Toronto.

 James Milway is executive director of the Institute for Competitiveness and Prosperity and the Martin Prosperity Institute in the Rotman School of Management at the University of Toronto.